gpozzi/capstone-google-analytics/README.md

 > Hey Mario!

 > I'm writing this email to let you know I've finished the task you assigned me.
-It was tough, but I learned and enjoyed it a lot.
+It was tough, but I learned from it and enjoyed it a lot.

-> I've also added some other questions to the ones you asked me because I find they can be useful to you to be able to further improve taxi service.
+> I've also added some other insights to the ones you asked me because I find they can be useful to you as the Lead Dispatcher.

-> If you want to, we can have a chat via zoom and I can further explain some things I've seen.
-I've prepared a Slides presentation you'll be able to see [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)
+> If you want to, we can have a 15 minutes meeting via Zoom and I can further explain some things I've seen.
+I've prepared a Slides presentation with the key insights which you'll be able to see [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)

 > [**`here`**](https://docs.google.com/presentation/d/1CkPvcjGs-CfqlsqgqwN1xjjvlNPCdZvbQtDTI0GeMME/edit?usp=sharing)'s your Tableau Dashboard you asked me to help you with your weekly planning.
+I've designed the background with Figma and I hope you find it visually appealing and useful.

+> Here's some things I recommend based on the data I've been analyzing:

+> - Use the clusters I've created to keep track of the different neighborhoods.
+High demand zones are critical and service shortages should be avoided at all costs since they'll affect a lot of people.
+Also, you'll be able to reward the best (cleanest, most polite, with best drivers, etc) taxis with these zones to incentivize improvement of the service.
+Low demand zones can be monitored with less frequency.

+> - You can also assign the best taxis by assigning them the hours that tend to tip more

+> - It would be great to incentivize people to stay 1-2 more hours in Manhattan to flatten a little demand at peak hours to avoid having too many cars on the street (or service shortages).
+Maybe we can consider partnering with pubs to offer discounts at peak hours?
+Or also partner with gyms to make people stay after work?
+We can be creative about this because I find this critical.
+Peaks generate inefficient resources allocation

+> - Cashless payment started to gain traction.
+Maybe we can take advantage of the mass adoption of electronic means of payment to aim for 80% cashless by partnering with more PSPs (Payment Service Providers) such as Paypal / Stripe / PayU / etc and charging a small service fee for cash payment?
+This can improve taxi service since it's faster to charge, it avoids physical contact and reduces admin time.

+> - With all this being said, I'd take all these recommendations with a pinch of salt since a lot has changed in 2020.
+We'll have to add 2021 data and implement a dashboard in real time to check if a lot of these trends stick after COVID.
+I expect to see a process of decentralization with a lot of workplaces migrating outside the island with a reduction of trips from and to Manhattan.